antrea-io/antrea-releaser/README.md

 # Specify the starting release (auto-calculated if omitted)
 go run ./cmd/prepare-changelog --release 2.5.0 --from-release 2.4.0

-# Include unlabeled PRs in a separate section
+# Send ALL PRs to the model (not just those with action/release-note label)
 go run ./cmd/prepare-changelog --release 2.5.0 --all

 # Write output to a file